stefanmielke/SupTree/README.md

     MaxWorkers = 2
 };

-// create a supervisor using the configuration above, using 'WorkerTest' to process messages var supervisor = new Supervisor(container, () => new WorkerTest(), supConfig);
+// create a supervisor using the configuration above var supervisor = new Supervisor(container, supConfig);

 // start the supervisor and wait for it to exit supervisor.Start();